bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Re-word this to test if MD are required, GB is secondary observation-->

+To test the individual role of mitotic domains and germ band to the epithelial instability, we performed a series of perturbation experiments *in vivo*.

-We first asked whether the extension of the germ band alone can generate ectopic folds.
+We first asked if mitotic expansions are required for the formation of ectopic folds.
-To that end, we generated double-mutant flies lacking both the cephalic furrow and the mitotic domains by combining *btd* mutants with a loss-of-function allele of *cdc25* or *string* (*stg*), a phosphatase that regulates the cell divisions in cleavage cycle 14 of *Drosophila* [@Edgar1989-hv].
+To that end, we generated a double-mutant line carrying the loss-of-function alleles of *btd* and *string* (*stg*)---the *cdc25* phosphatase ortholog that regulates the formation of mitotic domains in *Drosophila* [@Edgar1989-hv].
-In *stg* mutants, the formation of the cephalic furrow and of other morphogenetic movements during early gastrulation occur normally [@Edgar1989-hv] ({@fig:live-details}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}).
+Regular *stg* mutants lack mitotic domains, but their morphogenetic movements and cephalic furrow formation are unaffected [@Edgar1989-hv] ({!@fig:live-details}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}).
+In contrast, the *btd*--*stg* double-mutant embryos lack both the mitotic domains and the cephalic furrow ({@fig:live-experiments}a).
-Indeed, in *btd*--*stg* double-mutant embryos, we find no ectopic folds forming at the head--trunk interface ({@fig:live-experiments}a,b,j (left), {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}).
+These embryos show no ectopic folds at the head--trunk interface ({@fig:live-experiments}a,b, {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}), indicating that mitotic expansions are necessary for ectopic folding in cephalic furrow mutants.
-The experiment shows that mitotic domains are required for ectopic folding, and the push from the germ band extension alone is insufficient to induce ectopic buckling in cephalic furrow mutants.
+Moreover, the experiment reveals that the compression exerted by the germ band extension alone is insufficient to induce ectopic folds in absence of the cephalic furrow.

 <!--TODO: Add here the wildtype control ablation and cauterization experiments-->